 While not a real castle (well, ok, it's not really a castle at all), Château Chaptal is like a castle to us.
-The apartment is an eclectic mix of historic charm and modern luxury, and we have done our best to provide everything you will need to have an outstanding stay.
+The apartment is an eclectic mix of historic charm and modern amenities, and we have done our best to provide everything you will need to have an outstanding stay.
 The 850 square foot apartment boasts original beams, high ceilings, and large windows, along with a beautiful stainless steel kitchen and completely renovated and updated bathrooms.
 With its six large windows and high ceilings, the apartment is airy and light.
-Luxury linens and high quality sleeping and living amenities make the apartment welcoming and comfortable.
+High quality sleeping and living amenities, including linens, make the apartment welcoming and comfortable.

-The apartment is recently renovated (December 2011--January 2012) and provides old-world charm with modern day comfort.
+The apartment was renovated in 2012 and provides old-world charm with modern day comfort.
 Stainless steel, high-end appliances make the kitchen a pleasure to work in (should you desire), and everything you will need to make and serve meals is provided.
 There is a large, open kitchen and dining room area, with a beautiful solid oak table that can easily seat 6 people, along with several armchairs for relaxing with your coffee or an afternoon aperitif.
 The living room is adjacent, separated by original wooden beams, making it open and yet giving it its own space.
 There is a sleeper sofa and armchair, along with a television and several antique tables in the room.

 Off the hallway is the bedroom, large by French standards, with a French king size bed (smaller than an American king, but larger than a Queen, about 5.6' by 6.5').
 There is a closet and a dresser so you can unpack and relax in your new home, along with bookcases and a nightstand.
 On the bookcase you will find a large variety of films, compact discs, and books--just in case you get bored and need something to do.
 There are even a variety of cookbooks, in French and English, should you decide to cook during your stay.